bookercodes/articles/csharp-6-an-introduction.md

 They encompass primitive types like `Int32` and `String` as well as complex types like `HttpClient` etc.

-Sometimes there is an overlap between the language, runtime, and framework features.
-For instance, the C# language requires a type called `System.IDisposable`, which contains a method called `Dispose`.
-These are required in order to define the using statement.
-Because most of the features in C# 6.0 are syntactic sugar (which is essentially the compiler being willing to do some heavy lifting for you), there is almost no overlap.

- **It is important to note that the changes in C# 6.0 stem from changes the compiler _only_.
-You do _not_ need to target the latest framework version to use C# 6.0.** This is because C# 6.0 is not dependent on new IL instructions, nor is it dependent on new types in the framework libraries (with one exception for the *interpolated strings*, but we'll cross that bridge when we come to it.).
+Understand that the new features in C# 6.0 stem from changes the compiler *only*. **You do *not* need to target the latest framework version to use C# 6.0 features.** This is because C# 6.0 is not dependent on new IL instructions, nor is it dependent on new types in the framework libraries (with one exception for *interpolated strings*, but we'll cross that bridge when we come to it.).

-One more important thing to note before we dive in is that, if you want to use C# 6.0 (and of course, you do), you’ll need to be using Visual Studio 2015.
+One more thing to note before we dive in is that, if you want to use C# 6.0 (and of course, you do), you’ll need to be using Visual Studio 2015.
 If you are yet to install Visual Studio 2015, you can head over to the [Visual Studio website](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx), and download Visual Studio 2015 Community Edition for free.
-Good stuff.

 ### Conclusion

 In this article I set the tone for C# 6.0.
 Now that you have a sound idea about what to expect, let's start by examining the first new feature: [expression-bodied members]().

+**P.S.
+If you read this far, you might want to follow me on [Twitter](https://twitter.com/bookercodes) and [GitHub](https://github.com/alexbooker), or [subscribe](https://booker.codes/rss/) to my blog.**